 Do Repeating children’s stories boost their vocabulary?

 According to academics, children who demand the same story be read to them over and over maybe learning more than those who choose a different tale every time.
 Research at the University of Sussex found that repetition in reading storybooks is more likely to help a child acquire a broader vocabulary.

 Psychologist Dr Jessica Horst and her team devised an experiment in which three-year-olds were exposed to two new words.
 Over the course of a week, one group heard three different stories with the same original words.

 Another group heard only one of the stories with the same new words.
-When tested after a week, those who had heard just one story were much better at recalling the words than those who had been exposed to three different stories.
+When tested after a week, those who had heard just one story were much better at recalling the words than those exposed to three different stories.